junxit/us-congress-bills-112/metadata.md

 - 2012-07-25 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 327 - 98 (Roll no. 513).
 - 2012-07-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 327 - 98 (Roll no. 513).
 - 2012-07-25 — The title of the measure was amended.
 Agreed to without objection.
+- 2012-07-26 — Received in the Senate.
+- 2012-12-30 — Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2013-01-01 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 580.